 It was a rainy, summer day on July 17, 2009, when I and three of my sisters awoke from our afternoon naps to hear the dog in the courtyard suddenly begin to bark continually.
 I looked out to see what was going on, and I saw more than 20 plainclothes policemen climbing over the wall into the courtyard.
 Before I had time to react, they rushed into the house and dragged us into the living room.
 The sudden change in circumstances left me panicked as I wondered how I would answer the police’s interrogation.
 But then, a notion came to me: God had allowed these circumstances to occur, so I must submit.
 After that, the police ordered us to squat down and two of them twisted my arms behind my back, pressed an electric baton to my neck, and put a coat over my head.
 They kept pressing down on me and my legs went numb.
 The slightest movement brought forth a tide of profanity and berating.
 These evil police wildly rummaged through the house like bandits, and I continually prayed to God in my heart saying, “God!
 I know everything is in Your hands and it is through Your good intentions that I’ve been faced with this situation.
 Even though I don’t understand right now, I am willing to submit.
 God!
 I feel very panicked now, I am very afraid, and I don’t know what kind of circumstances I’ll have to face next.
 I know my stature is too small, and that I understand too little of the truth, so I beg for Your protection and guidance.
 Give me faith and strength, so that I can stand firm, and not become a Judas and betray You.”
 I prayed time and again, not daring to leave God for even a moment.
 In their search, the police found four laptop computers, several cell phones, several thumb drives and MP3 players, and more than 1,000 RMB in cash.
 After they finished searching the house, they seized everything they found, took pictures of each of us, and then forced us into their vehicle.
 On my way out, I saw more police cars and police than I could count.

 The police took us to a hostel in a military subarea, where they separated us to interrogate us individually.
 There were two police guarding the door.
 Immediately after they shoved me into the room, three male officers and one female officer began questioning me.
 One of the male officers began by asking, “Where are you from?
 What is your name?
 What are you doing in this area?
 Where is the church’s money?”
 I continually prayed to God in my heart, and no matter what they asked me, I refused to utter a sound.
 Upon seeing this, they all lost their temper.
 They ordered me to stand up rigidly straight and wouldn’t let me lean on the wall.
 In this way, they continued to take turns interrogating me for three days and three nights and, during that time, they wouldn’t allow me to eat or sleep.
 My already thin, weak body couldn’t withstand such abuse.
 My head felt ready to explode, I felt as if my heart had been hollowed out, I was tired and hungry, and I couldn’t keep my balance.
 But every time I closed my eyes, they poked me and said, “You’re not sleeping before you answer our questions!
 No way!
 We have all the time in the world.
 Let’s see just how long you can last!”
 They often asked me questions about the church.
 I was very nervous throughout the ordeal, and terrified that I might let something slip in a moment of carelessness.
-I felt physically and spiritually tormented, but when I thought I had borne all I could bear and couldn’t endure, God enlightened me by making me recall this passage of His word, “When you face sufferings you must be able to not consider the flesh and not complain against God.
-When God hides Himself from you, you must be able to have the faith to follow Him, to maintain your previous love without allowing it to falter or disappear.
-No matter what God does, you must submit to His design, and be more willing to curse your own flesh than to complain against Him.
-When you are faced with trials you must satisfy God in spite of any reluctance to part with something you love, or bitter weeping.
-Only this can be called true love and faith.
-No matter what your actual stature is, you must first possess the will to suffer hardship as well as true faith, and you must have the will to forsake the flesh” (“Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh).
+I felt physically and spiritually tormented, but when I thought I had borne all I could bear and couldn’t endure, God enlightened me by making me recall this passage of His word, “When you face suffering, you must be able to lay aside concern for the flesh and to not make complaints against God.
+When God hides Himself from you, you must be able to have the faith to follow Him, to maintain your previous love without allowing it to falter or dissipate.
+No matter what God does, you must submit to His design and be prepared to curse your own flesh rather than make complaints against Him.
+When you are faced with trials, you must satisfy God, though you may weep bitterly or feel reluctant to part with some beloved object.
+Only this is true love and faith.
+No matter what your actual stature is, you must first possess both the will to suffer hardship and true faith, and you must also have the will to forsake the flesh” (“Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh).
 Each line of God’s words gave me encouragement.
 That’s right, Satan was using my physical weakness to attack me.
 It hoped to use my desire to protect my flesh and live in comfort and ease to make me submit to it.
 I couldn’t allow it to deceive me and make me live as a cowardly, debased Judas.
 I was willing to live by God’s word, forsake the flesh, and practice love of God.
 I would rather curse my own flesh than complain against or betray God.
 God’s words were a source of bottomless strength, and gave me the determination to bear my suffering.
 At midnight on the third day, a middle-aged man came, apparently their superior, and upon seeing that they hadn’t been able to get a word from me, he came to stand directly in front of me and said, “You’re a young woman, and not bad-looking.
 You could do anything you want.
 Why do you insist on believing in God?
 Why not just tell us what you know?
 Delaying things won’t do you any good.
 The longer you delay, the more you’ll have to suffer.”
 At that moment, my flesh was extremely weak, and my determination began to shake.
 I thought, “Maybe I should just tell them something unimportant.
 If I keep putting things off like this, who knows what other means they would use to torture me?”
 But I immediately thought, “No!
 I can’t say anything!
 If I let anything slip they’ll ask more and more.
 There won’t be any stopping it once I do, and then I really will be a Judas.”
 When I realized this, I understood that I had nearly fallen for Satan’s trick.
 This was dangerous!
 What sinister, despicable devils!
 They were exploiting my weakness, using both hard and soft techniques to make me betray the church.
 I couldn’t allow myself to be tricked by Satan.
 I would die before I did anything to betray God.

 At the end of June 2010, I was released one month early.
 Through experiencing this persecution and difficulty, I truly felt that God’s salvation for people is sincere and practical, and that God’s love for people is deep and genuine!
 If I hadn’t experienced persecution and arrest by these devils, my faith, courage, and determination to suffer could not have been perfected, and I would never be able to clearly see the demon’s real, ugly face.
 I would never sincerely despise it, and I would never be able to turn my heart over to God and give myself entirely to God.
 Without real experience of the bitterness of persecution and difficulty, I would never be able to understand or appreciate the misery God feels or the price He pays in coming incarnate to this filthy place to save us.
 This allowed me to feel God’s love more deeply and brought my heart closer to Him.
 I am thankful to God’s words for the guidance they provided me time and again, and for accompanying me through a year of living in darkness in prison.
 Today, I have returned to the church, I read God’s word and fellowship on the truth with my brothers and sisters, I have again taken up my duties, and my heart is filled with endless joy and happiness.
 I am grateful to God from the bottom of my heart, and I have sworn an oath to myself: No matter what circumstances or trials befall me in the future, I wish only to pursue the truth with all my strength and follow God to the end!